 3. It develops vital soft skills

 Point 1 highlighted the importance of learning technical skills to help students succeed in the future.
 However, the skills developed by bringing technology learning into your subject don’t stop there.
-Technology learning expands the mindsets of young people by developing ‘21st century skills’.
-By focusing on designing and developing real-world products, learning how to apply technology nurtures a range of critical competencies for young people.
+Technology learning expands the mindsets of young people by developing ‘21st-century skills.
+By focusing on designing real-world products, students are learning how to apply technology, developing a range of critical competencies.
 For example:

-Computational thinking is about taking complex problems and breaking them into tiny pieces, which is exactly what students have to do when they are deciding how to use technology to provide solutions.
+Computational thinking takes complex problems and breaks them into tiny pieces, which is exactly what students have to do when they are deciding how to use technology to provide solutions.
 In a rapidly changing future, students will have to solve problems constantly to adapt to the world around them.

 Bringing technology learning into your subject is a win-win.
-It will make your classes more inspiring and engaging, whilst also giving your students the skills and competencies they need to succeed in their futures.
+Your classes will be more inspiring and engaging, whilst also giving your students the skills and competencies they need to succeed in their futures.

 To find out how BSD empowers all teachers to bring technology learning into their classroom and give their students the tools of tomorrow, get in touch!